Need Legal Help Negotiating a Severance Offer?

 Is Your Severance a Product of Good Will or Legal Obligation? |

-This Post, while certainly not exhaustive, addresses the most common scenarios, approaches and considerations that I have learned about mandatory severance since I started practicing law in 1991.
+This Post, while certainly not exhaustive, addresses the most common scenarios, approaches and considerations that we have learned about mandatory severance offers.

 Why it is Important to Understand the Employment "At-Will" Principle When Considering a Severance Offer